How much do your services cost?

 Do you provide abortions?

-We do not provide or refer for abortion services.
+We do not provide or refer for abortion services (medical, chemical or the abortion pill).
 We do provide evidence-based information about abortion procedures and the risks involved.
 We suggest you start with a pregnancy test to determine if you are pregnant.
 You may find you don’t need an abortion.
 We can help, request an appointment to find out.

 When should I take a pregnancy test?